Butterbur (Kuan Dong)

 The botanical name, “Petasites” derives from the Greek name for the felt hats worn by shepherds and refers to the size of the leaves.

 Butterbur (Petasites hybridus, P. Japonicus) is related to coltsfoot (Tussilago farfara).
 As butterbur is sometimes called coltsfoot, be sure to check the botanical name of the plant you are using.
 They are not the same.

 Native Americans used the herb as a remedy to heal wounds, ease back pain, and relieve headaches..

 Butterbur extract can be made from the leaves, roots, or bulbs.
 The stalks of Japanese butterbur (P. japonicus) are edible and often called “Fuki.”

 Pyrrolizidine alkaloids (PAs) are compounds that are known to cause serious harm to the liver.
 Some butterbur preparations can contain these harmful compounds.
 Be sure to use products that are certified and labeled “PA-free.”
 The young leaves of the plant contain higher levels of PAs than older leaves

 Butterbur seeds have historically been used in love potions and divination.
-They were to be sowed by young unmarried woman half an hour before sunrise on a Friday morning, in a lonesome place.
+They were to be sowed by a young unmarried woman a half an hour before sunrise on a Friday morning, in a lonesome place.
 As she did this she would see her future husband mowing a scythe not far away from her.